polywrap/documentation/docs/guides/create-js-plugin.md

 ## **Introduction**

-In this guide, we'll walk you through creating your own JavaScript-based plugin that can be added to the JavaScript Polywrap Client.
+This guide will walk you through creating your JavaScript-based plugin that can add to the JavaScript Polywrap Client.

 :::caution
 Plugins do not retain all of Polywrap's benefits.
-We recommend re-writing your existing JavaScript SDKs as AssemblyScript (WebAssembly) Polywraps if possible.
+We recommend re-writing your existing JavaScript SDKs as AssemblyScript (WebAssembly) Polywraps.
 :::

-As always, if you need any help, message us on [Discord](https://discord.com/invite/Z5m88a5qWu)!
+If you need any help, message us on [Discord](https://discord.com/invite/Z5m88a5qWu)!

 ## **Prerequisites**